-The vision in the UoWM strategic planning is to establish the University as a major scientific and culture reference point among Greek and European academic institutions.
-Based on excellence, fully featured academic profile and generated range of knowledge, UoWM aspires to achieve high ranking among world universities and provide substantial support to economic, social and cultural development, both on a local and national scale.
+The vision in the UoWM strategic planning is to corroborate the major scientific and cultural role of the University among other Greek and European academic institutions.
+Based on excellence, fully featured academic profile, and generated range of knowledge, UoWM aspires to be ranked among top world universities, and make a considerable contribution to economic, social and cultural development, both on a local and national scale.